mozilla/moz-git-tools/README.markdown

 ## git-qparent

 Outputs the last common revision of the current branch and master.
 (This command is a synonym for `git merge-base HEAD origin/master`.)

-You might use `git-qparent` when running `git rebase -i`.  `git rebase -i master` will move your commits onto the tip of master, whereas `git rebase -i $(git qparent)` will allow you to edit your commits without moving them.
+## git-qrebase

+An alias for `git rebase -i $(git qparent)`.
+This lets you interactively rebase your current branch without moving the commits to a new upstream base.

 ## git-edit-files